 Between each group of missions the player must decide what to spend their resources on.
 Upgrading units, constructing buildings, increasing the size of your army are just a few examples of what can be done only in the campaign.
 Then you have all the PvP.

 Sid Meier’s Civilization VI

 A number of civilizations thrown on a map with finite territory and resources .
-You can be a rampage and develop nuclear weapons that destroy cities in one hit, or go the side of politics and diplomacy.
+You can be a rampage and develop nuclear weapons that destroy cities in one fell swoop, or go on the side of politics and diplomacy.
 You can buy and bribe friends with gold, or you can create your own religion and gain power without ever having to raise your hand.
 It is up to you.

-They continue to release DLC’s, adding new civilizations with special abilities and influences that can be chosen on the main screen by making each game customizable at the same time unique .
+They continue to release DLC’s, adding new civilizations with special abilities and influences that can be chosen from the main screen by making each game customizable at the same time unique .
 Also, it’s probably one of the prettiest games on this list,

 You’ll see your civilization grow from hand-picking rice to sending satellites to earn Influence Points within five to six hours.
 It is the definition of replayable.